 Practice, persistence and patience are essential friends on the road to change.
 When we feel alright, we naturally take good care of ourselves.
 However, when life gets tough, we start to disconnect and get idle, which usually makes us feel worse.

 Humans do better when they belong to a supportive social group.
-Stay connected, lean on your friends, family and loved ones.
-Work with a counsellor to build the knowledge and skills that you didn’t learn in school.
+Stay connected, and lean on your friends, family and loved ones.
+Work with a counsellor to build the knowledge and skills you didn’t learn in school.